Comment on page

 When you set two keys on a property, the value in between those keys is automatically calculated.
 This is called interpolation.
 Interpolation settings can be customized to create dramatically different results.

-The interpolation graph to the right is a visual representation of how the value will change over time from the selected key to the next with the x-axis representing time and the y-axis representing the change in the chosen property.
+The interpolation graph is a visual representation of how the value will change over time from the selected key to the next with the x-axis representing time and the y-axis representing the change in the chosen property.

 Linear is the default interpolation type, and it creates a constant rate of change from one key value to the next.